jbirddog/el-rodeo/task-units.md

 ## Forming Task Units by Decomposing BPMN Diagrams

 To re-iterate, an entire workflow as we think of it today is itself a task unit.
 The progressive enhancements described above become more impactful as the task units become more granular.
-The question then becomes - how can we safely extract task units from any BPMN diagram?
+The question then becomes - how can we extract task units from any BPMN diagram?
+The answer is very carefully.
+The process will begin slowly and once proved more complex extrations can be performed.
+As mentioned above the fallback is always to execute the entire workflow task unit as we do today.
+With that in mind:

 **To begin consider the empty workflow:**